marcelbeumer/spacedust.vim/README.md

 spacedust.vim
 =============

 Attempt to get Spacedust color scheme for vim working properly.
 Includes tweaks for CoffeeScript.
+For JavaScript you need [this syntax highlighter](https://github.com/marcelbeumer/vim-javascript-syntax).

 The Spacedust color scheme is created by Mikael Hallendal, used his TextMate theme at https://github.com/mhallendal/spacedust-theme to map colors as close as I could.